 The Merrell Moab Adventure Lace traces its roots back to the classic Moab.
 The name Moab is actually an acronym for ‘Mother of all Boots’ and, since their debut, the shoes have been a favorite among outdoor enthusiasts who needed support, superior performance, and versatility.
 Merrell brought the footwear back more than ten years later in a reboot called the Moab 2.

-The company also brought out other versions of the legendary footwear such as the Moab Adventure Lace.
-This iteration carries a few likeness to the classic such as the lightweight, grippy Vibram sole, cushioned feel that gives all-day comfort for long hikes.
+The company also brought out other versions of the legendary Moab silhouette including the Moab Adventure Lace.
+This iteration carries a few likeness to the classic such as the lightweight, grippy Vibram sole and cushioned feel that gives all-day comfort for long hikes.